wind0ws/libcutils/README.md

     | **linux**   | `chmod +x *.sh && ./deploy_for_linux.sh Release`    | ` chmod +x *.sh && ./make_cross_platform.sh linux m64 Release ` |
     | **android** | `deploy_for_android.bat Release c++_static`         | ` make_android.bat armeabi-v7a Release `                        |

-    > there 3 way to integration pthread on windows：
+    > there 3 way to integration *pthread* on windows：
-    > * 0: implementing the pthread interface using the windows api
+    > * 0: implementing the pthread interface by windows api.
-    > * 1: use pthread static library. if you use static library, don't forget dependency pthread lib
+    > * 1: use pthread static library. if you use static library of *lcu*, don't forget add pthread lib on your project.
-    > * 2: use pthread dynamic library. you should place pthread dll on your project
+    > * 2: use pthread dynamic library. you should place pthread dll on your project.

   * ### other platforms (cross-compilation)
     1. #### first, write cmake cross-compilation toolchain file on **tool/cmake/toolchains** folder: